Razat94/learngit/README.md

 ` $ git push -u origin master `

+> In Git, the commit you are currently on is known as the HEAD commit.
+> In many cases, the most recently made commit is the HEAD commit.

 ### How to show a log of all previous commits:
 ` $ git log `